emberjs/guides/source/templates/binding-element-attributes.md

        title="Name">
 ```

-To enable support for data attributes an attribute binding must be
+To enable support for these attributes an attribute binding must be
 added to the component, e.g.
 [`Ember.LinkComponent`](https://www.emberjs.com/api/ember/2.16/classes/LinkComponent)
 or [`Ember.TextField`](https://www.emberjs.com/api/ember/2.16/classes/TextField)